datafaust/fausto_site/content/home/experience.md

   description = """

-  * Rapid prototype innovative analytical and data storage methodologies on over 300 GB of data to run parallel computing methods
-  * Spearhead driver income study, a $100,000 budget partnership project with the New School to study driver income across New York City Taxi services
-  * Design and automate analytical processes to produce internal and public facing metrics on millions of taxi trip records, creating Shiny/Tableau dashboards and tracking KPIs
+  * Design and automate analytical frameworks to produce internal and public facing metrics on over 1 billion taxi trip records, creating Shiny/Tableau dashboards and tracking KPIs.
-  * Manage 3 person policy analytics team working directly under the Assistant Commissioner of Data and Technology to drive implementation of advanced analytics and make data driven decisions
+  * Designed and built Postgres and Clickhouse databases hosting over 300 gigabytes of Citi Bike, taxi and driver income data and increasing reporting speeds by over 500%.
+  * Rapid prototype dashboard tools, analytical processes, ETL procedures and customer applications in partnership with data engineers and IT personnel for production release.
+  * Spearheaded landmark Driver Income study leading to first national vehicle cap on ride sharing companies and minimum driver pay.
+  * Launched Analytics Blog meant to showcase innovative and interesting insights and visualizations on all things taxi related.
+  * Applied regression and random forest models to predict taxi volume and k-means clustering to improve 311 complaint categories.

   """